 Stats Angst: Waiting on Your Test Results

 Unsurprisingly, given that I have prostate cancer and write about it, I get emails offering medical products and advice.
-One popped into my inbox just now and is from a doctor who writes for a British medical website.
-I won’t give her name as I’m going to be rude about what she has to say.
+One popped into my inbox and is from a doctor who writes for a British medical website, asking if medical tests make you anxious.

 Enter stats angst

-I’ve heard what she’s referring to as Stats Angst and for those with prostate cancer, the stat that we are generally angsting about is that notoriously crude measurement: our PSA level.
+I’ve heard what the doctor's referring to as Stats Angst and for those with prostate cancer, the stat that we are generally angsting about is that notoriously crude measurement: our PSA level.

 Eighteen months ago, when I was first told I was part of the cancer club, the club that no one wants to join, my PSA stood at 5.03.
 Hormone therapy precipitated a plunge and within a month it was down to 2.61.
 Six months later it was 0.8 and following radiotherapy last fall, a test revealed it to be virtually undetectable at 0.07.
 All good until I went to see the doc last month.
 But before we get to that I want to pause and ask a question.

 Follow up conversations are tricky

 When having a consultation with your doctor, do you ever struggle to choose the right words?

 Having prostate cancer means my talk with medics usually revolves around human plumbing.
 Here’s the problem: If I talk about excreta or feces, I sound like an uptight first-year medical student.
 If I talk about poop, I’m using baby talk and if I talk about shit, I’m swearing.
 Cancer, it’s not just your health you have to worry about, it’s your vocabulary, too.
 But I’m guessing Americans have a more forthright approach to this and will just laugh at a coy Brit.

 Talking of words, I’ve decided my least favorite sentence in the English language is: ‘I’m going to see my oncologist today.’